kristof-mattei/kristof-mattei.github.io/_posts/2015-06-14-aws-encryption-keys-revert-manually-edited-policy.markdown

 Notice the sentence:

-<blockquote>We've detected that the policy document for this key has been manually edited.
-You may now edit the document directly to make changes to permissions.</blockquote>
+> We've detected that the policy document for this key has been manually edited.
+You may now edit the document directly to make changes to permissions.

 This gives a lot of issues, for example, you cannot view grants anymore through the UI, nor can you easily add & remove Key Administrators.
 While the API allows you to modify the grants, that wasn't enough for simple changes we'd like to make when testing / operating our products.